Jose-Gebrael/React_Native_Assessment/API_DOCS.md

     "success": true,
     "data": {
-      "accessToken": "string", // New and fresh access token "refreshToken": "string", // New refresh token to be used later.
+      "accessToken": "string", // New and fresh access token "refreshToken": "string" // New refresh token to be used later.
     }
   }
   ```